git-time-metric/gtm/README.md

  git log --pretty=%H --since="8 days ago" | gtm report
 ```

-**Pushing and fetching notes to and from the remote repo**
+**Pushing and fetching notes to and from the remote repository**

 GTM adds a couple of [git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) to make this easy.
-It defaults to origin for the remote repo.
+It defaults to origin for the remote repository.

 ```
 git fetchgtm
 git pushgtm
 ```

-Note - if you don't push your notes to the remote repo you will lose them if you delete and re-clone a repo.
+Note - if you don't push your notes to the remote repository you will lose them if you delete and re-clone a repository.

 # Known Issues

 - Currently `git stash` is not fully supported.
 You can certainly use git stash but your time may be assigned to the wrong commit.
 We will be adding full support for stashing in the near future.

 # Contributing

 GTM has reached beta status for the initial release but we are looking for others to help make it great.
 We also need to expand the editor plug-in library.

 The plug-ins are very simple to write.
-Take a look at the Atom, Vim and Sublime plug-ins to see how easy it is to create plug-ins.
+Take a look at the [Atom](https://github.com/git-time-metric/gtm-atom-plugin), [Vim](https://github.com/git-time-metric/gtm-vim-plugin) and [Sublime 3](https://github.com/git-time-metric/gtm-sublime3-plugin) plug-ins to see how easy it is to create plug-ins.